noisecode3/TombRaiderLinuxLauncher/README.md

 # TombRaiderLinuxSteamManager
 a tool for Tomb Raider classics (1 only lutris work for me) 2,3,4,5 with steam to select a map from trle.net I play some of Tomb Raider classic, Its almost the only game I still play.
 I use a ps4 controller and want to make a tool or a script so that I dont have to manually move all game files when I want to play a mod. and preserve game savefiles and configurations for all maps and moods. and autostart the game. chech if I forgott to connect ps4 and so on...
 On linux
 I like my Steam ps4 configurations and Im probably the only one how plays this game on linux.
-Im doing it for fun and I would love to learn more java and python.
+Im doing it for fun and I would love to learn more c++ and Qt

 Guide
 How to play Tomb Raider 3